 You can find quilting tips on how to improve your handmade and homemade baby quilts.

-Check out the amazing articles and videos about quilting baby quilts.
+Check out the amazing articles about quilting baby quilts.

 There are SEW many other quilting products that I suggest you try.

 If you are looking to buy one of my unique baby quilts please click HERE, and enjoy choosing one of many handmade baby quilts made just for you.

 A wide-eyed 8 year-old stands by the quilt frame watching her Grandma and friends ply the needle over the quilt blocks.
 How I remember just waiting for the opportunity to try a few stitches.
 The joy of threading needles for Grandma as she chatted and sewed with her friends was the beginning of a history of learning the love my art of quilting.

 Now years later, many projects have called my quilt frame home.
 The lessons learned from my Grandma have stood the test of time and now become valuable tools of my trade.

 Grandma sewed her quilt blocks with either her treadle machine or in later years her new electric machine.
 Yet she strongly cautioned that no matter the sewing machine you purchased with every new option available, don’t forget the inexpensive and tiny essential item, the sewing machine needle.
 When stitching a quilt block, needles are best when sharp, and Grandma’s reminder was to replace the needle with each new quilt top.
 Dull needles become noisy and should be replaced immediately.